The Rugby Group Benevolent Fund Limited

 Overview

 Established in 1955, The Rugby Group Benevolent Fund Limited (charity number 265669) was originally created to support employees, former employees, and their dependants of Rugby Cement.
-Over its 70-year history, it has expanded its mission to include charitable causes in communities close to cement plants once operated by the company.
-The Fund has provided over £17 million in grants and donations to charities, organizations, and company pensioners.
-Following CEMEX UK's acquisition of the Rugby Group in 2005, the Fund retains its independence and is managed by a board of trustees comprising current and former employees.
-Between 2010-2014 alone, the Fund distributed approximately £1.5 million to community, charitable, and sporting projects.
-The Fund operates throughout England and Wales, with a particular focus on communities around former or existing cement plants and quarries.
+Over its 70-year history, it expanded its mission to include charitable causes in communities close to cement plants once operated by the company.
+The Fund provided over £17 million in grants and donations to charities, organisations, and company pensioners before closing at the end of December 2025.
+Following CEMEX UK's acquisition of the Rugby Group in 2005, the Fund retained its independence and was managed by a board of trustees comprising current and former employees.
+Between 2010-2014, the Fund distributed approximately £1.5 million to community, charitable, and sporting projects.
+The Fund operated throughout England and Wales, with a particular focus on communities around former or existing cement plants and quarries.

 Funding Priorities